Honest Care introduces free appeal letters! Click 'Get started' to see all our package options.

 How to appeal a step therapy denial?

 Key Takeaway: Step therapy denials can be overturned with an effective appeal strategy.
 Need help navigating step therapy denial?
-Try Honest Care appeal services.
+Try Honest Care's appeal services.

 Even if you have not tried the step therapy medications required by your insurance, coverage denials can still be overturned through an effective appeal.
 Exceptions to step therapy requirements can be made based on several conditions which can be detailed in your appeal, including: